 Chemotherapy is usually recommended only for certain types of endometrial cancers or if the cancer has spread.

 Note: Sometimes there are research trials comparing the effectiveness of different treatments in the fight against gynaecological cancers.
 Patient enrolment in these trials is very valuable and plays a key role in improving our understanding of cancer and its response to various treatments.
 You may be invited to participate.

 Dr. Tan will discuss the best follow-up regime that is tailored to suit each individual patient.
 For patients living outside Auckland, arrangements can be made for on-going follow-up with your GP or Gynaecologist.

 At follow up, expect a pelvic examination, but other tests will only be done if required.
 After five years, the risk of a recurrence becomes very low.
-Endometrial cancer is completely cured in the majority of cases; however, it is normal for patients to have regular follow-ups for five years after treatment.
+Endometrial cancer is completely cured in the majority of cases; however, it is normal for patients to have regular follow-ups after treatment.
 It is particularly important to be alert of any new symptoms rather than just relying on follow-up visits.
-If the cancer recurs, it almost always presents with symptoms (e.g. vaginal bleeding), so it is usually detected early which allows for fast, effective treatment of the recurrence.
+If the cancer recurs it usually does so in the first 2 years and almost always presents with symptoms (e.g. vaginal bleeding), so it is usually detected early which allows for fast, effective treatment of the recurrence.

 Hormone Replacement Therapy (HRT)

 Patients may be worried about the use of HRT after endometrial cancer as the endometrial cells normally grow in response to estrogen and similar hormones.
 However, there has been no evidence from research to show that HRT increases the chance of this cancer recurring.